Congruence Relations for B\"uchi Automata: Preliminaries

-Based on Theorem~\ref{thm:upword-omega-regular-language}, Angluin \emph{et al.} introduced in \cite{AngluinBF18} the notion of FDFWs as another type of automata to recognize $\omega$-regular languages. \begin{definition}[FDFWs~\cite{AngluinBF18}] An FDFW is a pair $\F = (\M, \setnocond{\N_{q}})$ consisting of a leading DFW $\M$ and of a progress DFW $\N_{q}$ for each state $q$ in $\M$. \end{definition} Intuitively, the leading DFW $\M$ of $\F = (\M, \setnocond{\N_{q}})$ for an $\omega$-regular language $L$ recognizes the finite prefix $u$ of a UP-word $uv^{\omega} \in \upword{L}$ and for each state $q$ of $\M$, the progress DFW $\N_{q}$ accepts the periodic part $v$ of $uv^{\omega}$.
-An example of FDFW $\F$ is depicted in Figure~\ref{fig:fdfw-example} where the leading DFW $\M$ has only one state $s$ and the progress DFW associated with $s$ is $\N_{s}$.
-Note that the leading DFW $\M$ of every FDFW has no accepting states.
+\paragraph{FDFWs.} Based on Theorem~\ref{thm:upword-omega-regular-language}, Angluin \emph{et al.} introduced in~\cite{AngluinBF18} the notion of FDFWs as another type of automata to recognize $\omega$-regular languages. \begin{definition}[FDFWs~\cite{AngluinBF18}] An FDFW is a pair $\F = (\M, \setnocond{\N_{q}})$ consisting of a leading DFW $\M$ and of a progress DFW $\N_{q}$ for each state $q$ in $\M$. \end{definition} Intuitively, the leading DFW $\M$ of $\F = (\M, \setnocond{\N_{q}})$ for an $\omega$-regular language $L$ consumes the finite prefix $u$ of a UP-word $uv^{\omega} \in \upword{L}$, reaching some state $q$, and for each state $q$ of $\M$, the progress DFW $\N_{q}$ accepts the period $v$ of $uv^{\omega}$.
+An example of FDFW $\F$ is depicted in Fig.~\ref{fig:fdfw-example} where the leading DFW $\M$ has only one state $s$ and the progress DFW associated with $s$ is $\N_{s}$.
+Note that the leading DFW $\M$ of every FDFW does not make use of accepting states.